brainboxdotcc/DPP/docpages/01_frequently_asked_questions.md

 ## How do I use this library in Windows?

 The easiest way is to use our [template project](https://github.com/brainboxdotcc/windows-bot-template).
 If you are unable to do this, download the precompiled latest release from our GitHub releases, and take the DLLs, `.lib` file, and header files (`bin`, `lib` and `include` directories), placing them in a easily accessible place on your computer.
 Go into Visual Studio project settings in a new project, and point the project directories (notably the library directories and and include directories) at the correct locations.
 Add the `include` folder you extracted to your include directories, and add `dpp.lib` to your library directories.
-Ensure the project is set to C++17 standard or later in the settings.
+Ensure the project is set to C++20 standard or later in the settings (If you're using VS2019, you need to use C++17).
 You should then be able to compile example programs within that project.
 When you run the program you have compiled you must ensure that all the dll files from the `bin` directory exist in the same directory as your executable.

 ## Does this library support Visual Studio 2022?